By: Chris ⎜ Last updated

-From late May to mid-July the sun physically stays above the horizon.
-It doesn't get dim, it tracks low across the northern sky, reflecting off the water, and pours through any thin curtain or unsealed window edge directly onto the bed.
+From late May to mid-July the sun physically stays above the horizon 24/7.
+It tracks low across the northern sky, and may be reflecting off the water, pouring through any thin curtain or unsealed window edge directly onto the bed.

-The light itself is different from what you're used to.
-Because the sun sits low rather than high, it comes in almost horizontally, bouncing off the fjords and straight through windows at bed height.
+Because the sun sits low, it comes in almost horizontally, bouncing off the fjords and straight through windows at bed height.
 Roof overhangs and eaves do nothing.
 Standard interior curtains become glowing panels rather than barriers.
 If your room faces north or northwest, you'll get the full force of it at exactly the hours you're trying to sleep.

 Why most rorbuer are bad at this

-The curtains themselves are often the wrong kind.
-Unlined fabrics chosen to match a cosy nautical aesthetic look fine during the day but function as lampshades when the 2 AM sun hits them.
-Northern Norwegians don't see this as a problem.
+The curtains themselves are also often the wrong kind.
+Unlined fabrics chosen to match a cosy nautical aesthetic look fine during the day but function more as lampshades when the midnight sun hits them.
+Northern Norwegians don't see this as a problem, though.
 They grew up with the midnight sun and consider it a welcome feature after months of polar darkness.

 Trevarefabrikken, Henningsvær

-This is not a rorbu.
 Trevarefabrikken is a 1940s concrete factory building that produced cod liver oil and housed a carpentry workshop for decades before it was abandoned.
 Four friends from Bergen bought the derelict shell in 2014 while on a hiking trip, and spent years gradually converting it into a hotel and cultural hub.
-London-based Tuckey Design Studio (formerly Jonathan Tuckey Design) led the architectural work from 2019, with the first phase completing in 2023.

-The building's industrial bones are what make it work for sleeping.
-Thick concrete walls absorb and moderate heat far better than thin timber, and the deep window reveals allow for properly fitted shutters.
+The building's industrial bones are what make it work for sleeping, with thick concrete walls that absorb and moderate heat far better than thin timber, and the deep window reveals allow for properly fitted shutters.
 The rooms feature hand-crafted concertina wooden shutters that fold across the windows and close solidly against the frame.
-Heavy, opaque, and built into the architecture rather than hung from a rod.
+Heavy, opaque, and built into the architecture.
 When closed, they block the light completely.

-One important caveat: not all rooms appear to have shutters.
-At least some rooms are fitted with yellow curtains instead.
-When booking, ask specifically for a room with the wooden shutters rather than curtains.
+Note that you need to select the right room as not all rooms have shutters.
+Some rooms are fitted with yellow curtains instead.
+When booking, request specifically a room with the wooden shutters.

-The Hermetikken restaurant on site (the name is Norwegian for "cannery," a nod to the building's past) is worth eating at regardless of where you're staying in Henningsvær.
+The Hermetikken restaurant on site is worth eating at regardless of where you're staying in Henningsvær.
 The building also houses an ocean sauna, yoga studio, and wood-fired pizza oven, and it hosts Trevarefest, a music festival, each summer.

 Trevarefabrikken: Lofoten's coolest hotel